Trump Election Commission: A White House Team Will Handle Voter Data

 The Presidential Advisory Commission on Election Integrity — whose membership has only added to the concern that the commission is an attempt to push back voting rights — announced previously that it would not be using a Defense Department website for states to upload requested voter data.
 (Many states have balked at sending all of the data requested, and only one — Arkansas — submitted data by the time of the July 7 hearing in the case.)

-The commission stopped using the Defense Department site so because the federal judge hearing EPIC's case challenging the would-be data collection made it clear that she saw potential problems under the E-Government Act if non-White House agencies were involved in the data collection.
-This is so because such agencies more clearly would be subject to the law's requirement that a Privacy Impact Assessment be completed before government engages in certain actions.
+The commission stopped using the Defense Department site because the federal judge hearing EPIC's case challenging the would-be data collection made it clear that she saw potential problems under the E-Government Act if non-White House agencies were involved in the data collection.
+This is so because such agencies would more clearly be subject to the law's requirement that a privacy impact assessment be completed before the government engages in certain actions.

-No such assessment was conducted here before the commission's vice chair, Kansas Secretary of State Kris Kobach, requested the data from state officials.
+No such assessment was conducted before the commission's vice chair, Kansas Secretary of State Kris Kobach, requested the data from state officials.
 EPIC sued.
-The Justice Department lawyers defending the commission are focused on two arguments: EPIC and its members don't have standing to bring the lawsuit and, even if they do, the commission — because it only advises the president, they argue — is not covered by the law.
+The Justice Department lawyers defending the commission are focused on two arguments: EPIC and its members don't have standing to bring the lawsuit, they say, and, even if they do, the commission — because it only advises the president — is not covered by the law.

 Judge Colleen Kollar-Kotelly initially heard arguments in the case more than a week ago.
 At the hearing on July 7, she made clear that she thought the Defense Department should be added as a defendant in the lawsuit (presumably because she thought that made an easier case for arguing that the privacy assessment needed to be done).

-EPIC did so, but days later, the Justice Department announced that the commission would no longer be using the Defense Department website for states to upload the data.
+EPIC did so, but days later the Justice Department announced that the commission would no longer be using the Defense Department website for states to upload the data.
 Kollar-Kotelly asked for more briefing on how the case should proceed, leading EPIC to file an amended complaint and an amended request for an order stopping the commission from collecting the state data.
 The commission, which agreed not to collect any state data until the judge rules on EPIC's request, opposed the request on Monday.
 EPIC filed its reply shortly thereafter.

 In addition to the standing question, the major dispute before Kollar-Kotelly at this point is over whether and when the E-Government Act’s privacy assessment is required of actions within the White House.

 The government argues that a narrow interpretation applies — that the assessment would only be required if the commission had "substantial independent authority in the exercise of specific functions."
-EPIC argues that a much more broad interpretation should apply that clearly would include the commission.
+EPIC argues that a much broader interpretation should apply — one that clearly would require the commission to do an assessment.

 Herndon submitted his declaration in connection with Monday's Justice Department filing.
 In addition to explaining who would be running the IT part of the commission's work, he also laid out how the commission now plans to collect, store, and deal with the state data request.